iot49/docker-stacks/README.md

 - Automated tests performed only on the `linux/amd64` image (presently disabled, need updating).
 - The multi-architecture image is pushed to DockerHub without automated tests.
 - `buildx` uses the `qemu` emulator and is quite slow (taking hours to build the docker images).
 To speed things up, limit the build to just the images that require updating.
 E.g. to just rebuild `scipy-notebook`, set `ALL_STACKS=scipy-notebook` in the `Makefile`.
-- Presently only images for `linux/amd64` and `linux/arm/v7`.
+- Presently only images are built for `linux/amd64` and `linux/arm/v7`.
 Change the `PLATFORMS` variable in the `Makefile` to add other architectures.

 ## Resources